themesberg/flowbite-svelte/src/routes/docs/components/carousel.md

 ---

 <script>
-  import { CompoAttributesViewer } from '../../utils'
+  import { CompoAttributesViewer, GitHubCompoLinks, toKebabCase } from '../../utils' const dirName = toKebabCase(component_title)

-  const components = 'Carousel, Indicators, Controls, ControlButton, Thumbnails, Thumbnail';
 </script>

 The carousel component can be used to cycle through a set of elements using custom options, controls, and indicators.